-Tailgaters drive me mad.
-Tailgaters are mad.
-If they drive you mad too you will be pleased to know that they can be held liable for running into the back of you.
+Drivers who slam the brakes on in front of me, for no apparent reason, drive me mad.
+If they drive you mad too you will be pleased to know that they can be held liable for careless driving.
 And that means you might not be at fault for a rear-end collision.

 There is a well-known presumption that rear-end car accidents are typically the fault of the driver who hit the car in front.

 But there are certain situations where that is not always the case.

 Read on to discover why, and under what circumstances, a driver who rear-ends another car may not always be at fault.

 The driver of the car that rear-ends a leading vehicle will almost always be considered at least partially negligent.
 This is often loosely referred to as presumed liability.